 Healing Little Hearts

-Jessie’s Heart’s mission is to provide support for children with heart disease that reduces emotional, physical and financial stress for the family.
+Jessie’s Heart’s mission is to provide support for children with heart defects that reduces emotional, physical and financial stress for the family.

 About Congenital Heart Defects